Visit Mahale Mountains National Park, Tanzania

 After a morning of chimpanzee-tracking you return to the shores of Lake Tanganyika, where sugar white beaches slope into gin-clear waters.
 There are over 500 species of cichlid fish in the lake in every colour of the rainbow and snorkelling and floating amongst them is the ultimate relaxation.

-Suggested Mahale Mountains National Park itinerary
+Suggested itineraries featuring Mahale Mountains National Park

 This sample itinerary will give you an idea of what is possible when you travel in Mahale Mountains National Park, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.